ilyamilosevic/ilyamilosevic.github.io/docs-src/index.md

             </header>
             <ul class="flow_2xs">
               <li>
-                built an&nbsp;entire front-end of&nbsp;the map widget for book libraries, which is&nbsp;embedded in&nbsp;dozens of&nbsp;pages
+                Built an&nbsp;entire front-end of&nbsp;the map widget for book libraries, which is&nbsp;embedded in&nbsp;dozens of&nbsp;pages
                 of&nbsp;LitRes internal and external projects.
 Provided
                 30&nbsp;&mdash; 40% lightness of&nbsp;the widget compared
                 to&nbsp;similar solutions
               </li>
               <li>
-                implemented a&nbsp;modern design system
+                Implemented a&nbsp;modern design system
                 on&nbsp;a&nbsp;React-based stack, showcased its value
                 to&nbsp;senior management, and persuaded them to&nbsp;transition
                 all main projects, centralizing development and deduplicating code by&nbsp;2&nbsp;times
               </li>
               <li>
-                was the main contributor to&nbsp;the web version of&nbsp;the book reading application: migrated the application
+                Was the main contributor to&nbsp;the web version of&nbsp;the book reading application: migrated the application
                 to&nbsp;a&nbsp;new API version for saving quotes and supported the new FB3 format
               </li>
               <li>
-                developed complex pages and widgets such as&nbsp;a&nbsp;page for viewing all books with multiple filters and a&nbsp;widget for ratings and comments
+                Developed complex pages and widgets such as&nbsp;a&nbsp;page for viewing all books with multiple filters and a&nbsp;widget for ratings and comments
               </li>